JeffDeCola/my-verilog-examples/sequential-logic/registers/jeff-74x377/README.md

 ## SCHEMATIC

-I designed this processor form the 1976 Texas Instruments spec sheet.
+I designed this register form the 1976 Texas Instruments spec sheet.
+I kind of wish it had it clear but this is ok.

 ![IMAGE - ti-74x377-schematic.jpg - IMAGE](../../../docs/pics/ti-74x377-schematic.jpg)